-We advise travellers to avoid any experience that advertises elephant performance and to be wary of any activity that involves physical interaction with the elephant too (some can be well-monitored, but it is risky – do be sure to investigate with your tour operator if you are unsure).
+At ETG we stopped offering elephant-riding experiences many years ago but now we also advise travellers to be wary of any activity that involves physical interaction with the elephant (some can be well-monitored, but it is risky – do be sure to investigate with your tour operator if you are unsure).

 The Elephant Gathering, Sri Lanka

 Year-round, Minneriya National Park in Sri Lanka is home to one of the largest gatherings of Asian elephants in the world.
 If you’re lucky enough to be travelling in September, you will actually witness the largest, as the scarcity of water throughout the dry season from July-September causes elephants to congregate by the Minneriya Tank.
 The parks’ rangers are used to conducting tours that are careful not to disturb the gathering, and tourist numbers are monitored during this time.

 Walking with Elephants, Chiang Mai, Thailand